Nike says cooperating with authorities on FIFA allegations

-NEW YORK, May 27 (Reuters) - Nike Inc on Wednesday said that it was cooperating with authorities on alleged bribery and corruption at soccer’s governing body FIFA.
+NEW YORK (Reuters) - Nike Inc on Wednesday said that it was cooperating with authorities on alleged bribery and corruption at soccer’s governing body FIFA.

 U.S. authorities said nine soccer officials and five sports media and promotions executives faced corruption charges involving more than $150 million in bribes.
 Swiss police arrested seven FIFA officials who are now awaiting extradition to the United States.

-The indictment mentions an unnmamed sports company that appears to be Nike.
+The indictment mentions an unmanned sports company that appears to be Nike.